 Fly Somewhere From Your Living Room

 Go anywhere you want in the world without ever leaving home.
 Play airplane with your children, and simulate a flight to your ideal destination.
 Let them pick the place (or places) where they want to go, and dress for the weather there.
 Learn some facts about that destination as you munch on typical airplane snacks.

 04 of 15

-Read OutdoorsGrab the books and head outside.
-Plan an afternoon reading picnic during Spring Break.
-Spread a blanket in the grass.
-Take a few books outdoors and bring the pages to life to turn your kids into book lovers.
-Read to each other.
-Flip through picture books.
+Plan an afternoon reading picnic during spring break.
+Spread a blanket in the grass, and take turns reading to each other.
+Flip through books on your own.
+Or make up your own stories.
 What matters most is the quality time you spend showing your kids the importance of sitting down with a good book.Continue to 5 of 15 below.

 05 of 15

 Take a Day Trip

 Jump in the car, and take a short road trip.
 Spend the day visiting a nearby city or attraction.
 If you are having problems deciding what to do and where to go, then hold a lottery.
 Ask your family members to write down a nearby attraction or town they want to visit on a piece of paper, throw the papers in a hat, draw one, and go.

 06 of 15

 Plant Spring Flowers